 Customer 360 vs. Single Customer View

 A single customer view is a representation of customer inclination.
 These models sum up all the data a company has about a customer and visually represent it in one page.
-People confuse it with 360-Degree Customer View since both the terms are similar.
+People confuse it with 360-Degree Customer View since the terms are similar.

-The distinction between the two is that while Single Customer View is about presenting customer information in a single template, irrespective of how the information is synchronized, 360-Degree Customer View is an approach that scrutinizes and segments each and every piece of customer-related data available to the company.
+The distinction between the two is that while Single Customer View is about presenting customer information in a single template, regardless of how the information is synchronized, 360-Degree Customer View is an approach that scrutinizes and segments each and every piece of customer-related data available to the company.

 Creating a Single Customer View is hence easy as it pulls up customer data from various databases without applying Customer 360.
 However, this data can be out of date or unsynchronized, depending on the sources.